Skip to main content

 Proprietary

-Our proprietary algorithm that combines Big Five trait profiles, RIASEC occupational themes, and skills assessment data to generate personalized career recommendations from 700+ career profiles.
+Our proprietary algorithm that combines Big Five trait profiles, RIASEC occupational themes, and skills assessment data to generate personalized career recommendations from 2,536 career profiles cross-referenced against O*NET occupational requirements.

 Emotional Intelligence (EQ)